 Playwriting

 Emma was a member of Theatre Mu’s Emerging Playwrights Cohort, the Women’s Playwright Collective at Staten Island Shakespeare, and a member of PlayPenn’s Playwrights Cohort 2025.
-She was a semi-finalist for Playwrights’ Center’s Many Voices Fellowship 2025-2027.
-She is currently working on her first screenplay which examines Asian parenting and its relationship to socially acceptable behavior in America.
+She was a semi-finalist for Playwrights’ Center’s Many Voices Fellowship and the Signpost Fellowship.

 Who You Kiss For Fun